-For a car driven by a person, you would specify Drives in "Contact's relationship to Unit" and Is driven by in "Unit's relationship to Contact".
+For a car driven by a person, you would specify Drives in "B As Related To A Phrase" and Is driven by in "A As Related to B Phrase".
 Once you have created the relationship record, you can have units and contacts make use of this relationship.
 The same applies for unit-to-unit relationships.